La India: Early life

 Viera was born in Río Piedras, San Juan.
 Both her parents moved to New York City soon after her birth, settling in the South Bronx area of the city.
 Initially, they lived with Viera's grandmother, a woman who served as an important influence on Viera's life.
 Viera began singing as a young girl, even taking opera training for a brief time.
 Her stage name, La India, was given to her by her grandmother because of her dark features and long, straight, black hair.
 La India describes herself as a feminist, having witnessed domestic violence from her father.

 Career

 1985: Early career

-In 1985, when Caballero was 16 years old, she joined the Latin freestyle group TKA, a fact not widely known.
+In 1985, when Viera was 16 years old, she joined the Latin freestyle group TKA, a fact not widely known.
 Credited as "Linda," she appeared in the group photo on the back cover of TKA's second single, "Come Get My Love."
 She left shortly thereafter.